The British have a way with putting meat and bread together and they have a long, glorious history of this.

 - Okay, turn up your oven, high.
 As high as it’ll go.

 - Come back to put this together.
 This is where you have to be cautious and you have to be fast.
-Marky Mark and I tag team this.
+MM (my ex) and I used to tag team this.
 He’s, no pun intended, the sausage man.
 I’m the batter babe.

 - Using oven gloves, pull the pan out and put it on a hot plate or the like.
 The oil will be hot, it might even be cracklin’ hot.
 So be careful.

-- Pull it out, cut it up, serve it with peas, soy beans, boiled carrot or whatever.
+- Pull it out, cut it up, serve it with mash, peas, edamame, boiled carrot, green beans, Brussel sprouts or whatever.
 This will be yummy, crispy Yorkshire Pud around the edges that is delicious bread goo around those succulent sausages.
 Not to be beat.

 My dirty secret: My ex, Mark and I used to double the Yorkshire Pudding recipe and we'd eat this with nothing else.
 Try it.
 Pure yum!